Lawn and Turf

 What is the Growing Climate in the State of New York?

-So here are two important tips when planting grass seed in New York State:
+Given this range, here are two important tips when planting grass seed in New York State:

 What is the Best Grass Seed for New York?

-The most common cool season grasses used in New York lawns include the following varieties.
+The most common cool-season grasses used in New York lawns include the following varieties:

-Kentucky Bluegrass
+Kentucky Bluegrass (KGB)

 • Shade Tolerance: Poor